OctopusDeploy/docs/docs/octopus-rest-api/examples/projects/delete-projects-with-empty-processes.md

 ---
 title: Delete projects with no process
-description: An example script that deletes projects that have no deployment process using the REST API and Octopus.Client in Octopus.
+description: An example script that deletes projects that have no deployment process in Octopus using the REST API and Octopus.Client.
 ---

 This script demonstrates how to programmatically delete projects with no deployment process in Octopus Deploy.